 Fellow of the Royal Society of Arts, Manufactures and Commerce

 I have extensive experience in a variety of broadcast and social media, including contributions to history programming for the BBC with a variety of independent production companies and live interviews on national and international networks (BBC1, BBC2 and BBC4, BBC Radio 3's Free Thinking and Radio 4's Woman's Hour, BBC World Service, RTE radio).
-These include Lucy Worsley's Britain's Biggest Royal Fibs (Queen Anne), a full-length feature episode of Dan Snow's podcast History HIT (on the Foundling Hospital),Who Do You Think You Are? with Frances de la Tour, and Amanda Vickery's Voices from the Old Bailey.
-I have also co-authored and presented a programme on the BBC,'The Remarkable Gertrude Bell' - for full details, see www.helenberry.net.
+These include Lucy Worsley's Britain's Biggest Royal Fibs (Queen Anne), a full-length feature episode of Dan Snow's podcast History HIT (on the Foundling Hospital),Who Do You Think You Are?
+(Frances de la Tour and Josh Widdecombe), and Amanda Vickery's Voices from the Old Bailey.
+I have also co-authored and presented a programme for BBC television,'The Remarkable Gertrude Bell'.

 - HIH2001 - Doing History: Perspectives on Sources

 - HISM001 - Critical Approaches to Early Modern History